Database Schema

 success bool Optional.
 Boolean reduction of score to succeeded/failed.

-total_time float Optional.
+total_time float64 Optional.
 Time (in seconds) required to execute task.

-total_tokens int Optional.
+total_tokens int64 Optional.
 Tokens spent in execution of task.

 error string Optional.
 Error message that terminated the task.

-Optional.
-List of Event with event history (e.g. model events, tool events, etc.)
+events string (JSON) Optional.
+List of Event with event history (e.g. model events, tool events, etc.).

 Metadata